bleachbit/docs/src/_docs/running-from-source-code.md

 On Debian and Ubuntu, install these packages: `gir1.2-gtk-3.0`, `libgtk-3-0`, and `python3-gi`.
 On Fedora, CentOS, and Red Hat, install `gtk3`, `python3-chardet`, and `python3-gobject`.

-## Microsoft Windows
+## Windows

 ### Official release environment

-On Microsoft Windows to replicate the environment used for publishing official releases, install the special 32-bit build of Python, PyGObject, and GTK.
+On Windows to replicate the environment used for publishing official releases, install the special 32-bit build of Python, PyGObject, and GTK.
 Like vanilla Python, the special build uses the MSVC compiler.
 It is built using the vcpkg package manager.